 Infographics are presented in graphic form and provide a good overview of information.
 They could be facts about your company or your offers, or simply a guide for the use of your products.
 Brainstorm and come up with ideas.

 The name comes from the iPod and radio but goes back to the 1980s.
 At that time it was known as audio blogging.
 Today, podcasts are generally audio files and videos that are distributed online, subscribed to, streamed or downloaded via RSS.
-Read in this article why they are important and essential things to consider.
+In a couple of previous articles, you can find out why podcasts are so good for businesses, and get some essential things to consider.

 Social media content